MANUEL FÉLIX ORIGONE

 Courtesy of Eloy Martín

-Near the 6 hours it was surprised the height of Domselar by a storm front that caused the fall of its airplane from 250 ms of height.
+Near the 6 hours it was surprised the height of Domselaar by a storm front that caused the fall of its airplane from 250 ms of height.
 Near the place of the fall they were hunters fixing a flaw of its car, and before the episode they ran to the place, helping to the unfortunate pilot.
 These gentlemen: Alfre-do Caraffi, Carlos Arrué and doctor Pedro Groppo had to break one of the wings to arrive at the pilot.
 Groppo verified that still it lived and that its pulse barked normally, but the doctor lacked all type of elements and the pilot had manifold fractures, among others the column and the base of the skull; he is so its pulse began to fail and, to the twenty minutes died before the impotence of the doctor.

 Manuel Félix Origone